Fodor's Expert Review Catedral–Basílica de Nuestra Señora del Pilar

-street concerts, bullfights, and traditional jota dancing.
-The cathedral was built in the 18th century to commemorate the appearance of the Virgin on a pillar (pilar), or pedestal, to St. James, Spain's other patron saint, during his legendary appearance as Santiago Matamoros (St. James the Moorslayer) in the 9th century.
-La Pilarica herself resides in a side chapel that dates from 1754.
-Among the basilica's treasures are two frescoes by Goya, one of them, El Coreto de la Vírgen, painted when he was young and the other, the famous Regina Martirum, after his studies in Italy.
+This basilica on the banks of the Ebro, often shortened to La Pilarica or El Pilar, is Zaragoza's symbol and pride.
+An immense baroque structure with 11 vivid tile-topped cupolas, La Pilarica is home to the Virgen del Pilar, patron saint of peninsular Spain and the entire Hispanic world.
+The fiestas honoring this most Spanish of saints, held in mid-October, are ushered in with processions, street concerts, bullfights, and traditional jota dancing.
+Among the basilica's treasures are two frescoes by Goya—one of them, El Coreto de la Vírgen, painted when he was young, and the other, Regina Martirum, after his studies in Italy.
 The bombs displayed to the right of the altar of La Pilarica chapel fell through the roof of the church in 1936 and miraculously failed to explode.
-You can still see both of the holes, one in the corner of the earlier Goya fresco and the other by the top of the column overhead to the left.
-Behind La Pilarica's altar is the tiny opening where the devout line up to kiss the rough marble pillar where La Pilarica is believed to have been discovered.
-There is an elevator in one of the towers for easy access to great views of the city.
+Behind La Pilarica's altar is the tiny opening where the devout line up to kiss the rough marble pillar where La Pilarica is said to have been discovered.